1: Introduction to the Prism Library 5.0 for WPF

 - Shell.
 The shell is the host application into which modules are loaded.
 The shell defines the overall layout and structure of the application, but it is typically unaware of the exact modules that it will host.
 It usually implements common application services and infrastructure, but most of the application's functionality and content is implemented within the modules.
 The shell also provides the top-level window or visual element that will then host the different UI components provided by the loaded modules.

 - Views.
 Views are UI controls that encapsulate the UI for a particular feature or functional area of the application.
-Views are used in conjunction with the MVVM or Model-View-Presenter (MVP) patterns, which are used to provide a clean separation of concerns between the UI and the application's presentation logic and data.
+Views are used in conjunction with the MVVM pattern, which is used to provide a clean separation of concerns between the UI and the application's presentation logic and data.
 Views are used to encapsulate the UI and define user interaction behavior, thereby allowing the view to be updated or replaced independently of the underlying application functionality.
-Views use data binding to interact with view model and presenter classes.
+Views use data binding to interact with view model classes.

-- View models and presenters.
+- View models.
 View models are classes that encapsulate the application's presentation logic and state.
 They are part of the MVVM pattern.
-View models encapsulate much of the application's functionality.
-Presenters are similar to view models in that they encapsulate the presentation logic and state.
-They are used as part of the MVP pattern.
-Both view models and presenters define properties, commands, and events, to which controls in the view can data-bind.
+View models encapsulate much of the application's functionality..
+View models define properties, commands, and events, to which controls in the view can data-bind.

 - Models.
 Model classes encapsulate the application data and business logic.
-They are used as part of the MVVM or MVP patterns.
+They are used as part of the MVVM pattern.
 Models encapsulate data and any associated validation and business rules to ensure data consistency and integrity.

 - Commands.
 Commands are used to encapsulate application functionality in a way that allows them to be defined and tested independently of the application's UI.
-They can be defined as command objects or as command methods in the view model or presenter.
+They can be defined as command objects or as command methods in the view model.
 Prism provides the DelegateCommand class and the CompositeCommand class.
 The latter is used to represent a collection of commands which are all invoked together.

 - Regions.
 Regions are logical placeholders defined within the application's UI (in the shell or within views) into which views are displayed.
 Regions allow the layout of the application's UI to be updated without requiring changes to the application logic.
 Many common controls can be used as a region, allowing views to be automatically displayed within controls, such as a ContentControl, ItemsControl, ListBox, or TabControl.
 Views can be displayed within a region programmatically or automatically.
 Prism also provides support for implementing navigation with regions.
 Regions can be located by other components through the RegionManager component, which uses RegionAdapter and RegionBehavior components to coordinate the display of views within specific regions.